vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 ### Notification on my phone

-I have already a separated Node-RED flow to send messages to my Telegram chatbot.
+I have already a separated Node-RED flow to send messages to my phone.
 I use a `link out node` (most right bottom block in the screenshot) to connect to that flow.
-And every message it received, will be sent to my Telegram chatbot, on my phone and computer, to notify me there is a package.
-(This is not yet documented here.)
+And every message it received, will be sent to my phone to notify me there is a package.
+(How this exact works is not yet documented here.)

-You can use your own preferred notification app here, like the Home Assistant Companion app, Whatsapp, Xabber, Pushbullet, etc
+You can use your own preferred notification app here, like the Home Assistant Companion app, Whatsapp, Xabber, Telegram, Pushbullet, etc

   <img src="images_allux-600\automation_notification.jpg" height="150px" alt="Notification there is a package"/>